How to Make Copper Foil Easter Eggs DIY

 Step Two – Apply the Copper Leaf

 Gently lay a piece of the copper metal leaf on the egg.
-You can cover the entire egg as it will be easy to wipe off as the copy won’t stick to the areas without the fixative adhesive.
+You can cover the entire egg as it will be easy to wipe off, and the copper won’t stick to the areas without the fixative adhesive.

 DIY How to Make Copper Foil Easter Eggs